Effective digital marketing for manufacturers illustrated by an automated assembly line.

 In other words, long gone are the days of customers settling on the first solution that comes their way.
 Today’s buyers do their research and expect vendors to meet them halfway by providing content and recommendations that will help them find a solution that best fits their needs.
 Because of this new dynamic, manufacturers not only have to make customers know that they are the best option, they also have to find ways to engage and nurture their customers and stand out from competitors during what is now a much lengthier customer journey.

 While the products produced by manufacturers are unique, the challenges faced by their marketing departments are similar across all industries.
-This means that manufacturing marketers can learn a thing or two by replicating strategies that have proven effective in other industries.
+This means that digital marketing for manufacturers can be vastly improved by replicating strategies that have proven effective in other industries.

-If you’ve been marketing to a manufacturing audience for some time, you’ve probably noticed that some of the tactics that worked for you in the past are no longer packing the same punch.
+If you’ve engaged in digital marketing with your manufacturing audience for some time, you probably noticed that some of the online marketing tactics, campaigns and promotions that worked for you in the past are no longer packing the same punch.
 While each organization will face its own unique set of obstacles, these are some of the most common marketing challenges preventing manufacturers from attracting and converting more leads into customers.

 Today’s buyers aren’t settling for navigating the customer journey at your pace or by your rules.
 Buyers have taken much of the sales cycle into their own hands and become accustomed to conducting online research, reading peer reviews, and weighing their purchasing options long before they’re willing to speak to any salespeople.

-Marketers in manufacturing (like many other industries) have struggled to shift their sales and marketing efforts to accommodate these buyer preferences and needs.
+Digital marketing for manufacturers struggles to shift sales and marketing efforts to accommodate these buyer preferences and needs.
 The result?
 Too often their marketing efforts completely miss the mark as manufacturing marketers aren’t offering customers the content and information they want and need at the right time.
 This leads to a huge disconnect and usually motivates the customer to veer toward a vendor that is willing to adapt to their preferences.

-Lack of marketing/sales alignment plagues organizations in and outside of the manufacturing industry and can have a detrimental effect on your ability to generate results.
-When marketing and sales aren’t on the same page, it creates a disconnect between a company and its target audience that results in lower engagement and fewer sales.
+Lack of sales and marketing alignment plagues organizations in and outside of the manufacturing industry and can have a detrimental effect on your ability to generate results.
+When sales and marketing aren’t on the same page, it creates a disconnect between a company and its target audience that results in lower engagement and fewer sales.

 To prevent this issue from impacting your bottom line, marketing and sales must work together to define what makes a great opportunity and what constitutes a qualified lead.
 Furthermore, they must collaborate to determine the best approach to attract their target audience, transfer opportunities to sales, and ensure salespeople have the insights they need to have more impactful conversations when it’s time to talk business.

-In other words, manufacturing marketers have to get to know their audience’s preferences, develop targeted campaigns that encompass their needs and interests, and feed customers relevant content and recommendations via email, their website, and social media.
+In other words, digital marketing for manufacturers has to take into account the audience’s preferences, develop targeted campaigns that encompass their needs and interests, and feed customers relevant content and recommendations via email, their website, and social media.
 This may seem like a lot of work, but, as I’ll explain in a moment, it’s much more manageable than you think.

 Use Segmentation to Speak Directly to Your Buyers